How the 2026 World Baseball Classic Is Taking Shape: Teams, Rosters, Dates, and More

 NEW YORK, NY - APRIL 14: 2026 WBC Team USA Captain Aaron Judge #99 of the New York Yankees and Team USA manager Mark DeRosa speak to the media before the game against the Kansas City Royals at Yankee Stadium on April 14, 2025 in New York, New York.
 (Photo by New York Yankees/Getty Images)

-The 2026 World Baseball Classic is less than a year away.
-Next March, 20 teams from around the world will face off in the sixth WBC tournament.
+The 2026 World Baseball Classic is only a month away.
+In March, 20 teams from around the world will face off in the sixth WBC tournament.

-As details continue to roll out, Just Baseball has you covered with everything you need to know about the 2026 World Baseball Classic, from the basics, like the dates and locations, to all the newest updates about which of your favorite players are participating.
+In the lead-up to all the excitement, Just Baseball has you covered with everything you need to know about the 2026 World Baseball Classic, from the basics, like the dates and locations, to all the newest updates about which of your favorite players are participating.
 Let’s dive right in.

 The Just Baseball staff will update this article regularly with the latest details about the 2026 WBC.
 Check back often to stay up-to-date!